• Skip to primary navigation

 • A muddler for smashing your fresh fruit (though I supposed a potato masher could work in a pinch.)

-• I love a pretty sangria set and if you entertain a lot then it's SO worth it to have something nice to serve your tropical pineapple sangria in!
+• I love a pretty sangria set and if you entertain a lot then it's SO worth it to have something nice to serve your fruity pineapple sangria in!

 🥫 Storage